-If you are not among the above list, then you need a France short-stay work visa.
+If you are not on the above list, then you need a France short-stay work visa.
 Remember that the rules might change over time.
-To keep up with the latest updates, aks the French embassy in your home country.
+To keep up with the latest updates, ask the French embassy in your home country.

 Working longer than 90 days

 Your nationality decides if you need a work visa for longer than 90 days.